 In a small saucepan or frying pan over low heat, stir together the chicken broth, light soy sauce, rice vinegar, brown sugar, and sesame oil.
 In a bowl, whisk together the cornstarch and water.
 Slowly whisk the cornstarch slurry into the saucepan.
 Continue stirring until the sauce thickens and bubbles.

 Meanwhile, heat a nonstick skillet with 1/2 tablespoon of canola oil over medium heat.
-Pour approximately 1/2 cup of the egg mixture into the hot skillet and fry until golden brown on the bottom.
+Pour approximately 1/2 cup of the egg mixture into the hot skillet and fry until golden brown.
 Carefully flip and brown the other side.
 Move to a plate, cover, and keep warm.
 Repeat until all the egg mixture is gone.
 Serve warm with the chicken soy sauce gravy and sprinkle with the rest of the scallions.

 Oh yes, you most certainly can!
-In fact, this is the super fun part of the recipe!
+This is the super fun part of the recipe!
 You can adjust the flavors to your liking or to what vegetables or meat you have in your fridge.

 Storage